Homemade Petit Fours

 Melted Buttercream Petit Four Icing

-• Stir in corn syrup.
+• Stir in 6 Tablespoons corn syrup.

-• Whisk in salt, vanilla, cream, and powdered sugar.
+• Whisk in pinch salt, 1½ teaspoon vanilla extract, 1½ Tablespoons heavy cream, and 5 cups powdered sugar.
 Adjust consistency with ore powdered sugar or cream as needed to make a dippable consistency.

 • Either dip the frozen petit fours into the icing or place a petit four on a fork and spoon icing over the top.
 Once completely coated, put on a sheet of wax paper to set up.
 If using sprinkles, do so immediately.